Access

 Should you have access needs for DDF performances at Bord Gáis Energy Theatre, please contact Bord Gáis Energy Theatre's Group Bookings and Access team on +353 (0) 1 677 7770 / groups@bgetheatre.ie.

-For access requirements for performances of When The Moon Spun Round at Samuel Beckett Theatre, please contact The Ark on +353 (0)1 670 7788 / boxoffice@ark.ie.
+For access requirements for performances of Moonlight Dream at The Ark, please contact The Ark on +353 (0)1 670 7788 / boxoffice@ark.ie.

 Further information on access to venues for wheelchair users is available here.